by Cynthia M. Johnson, MA

-There are no guidelines to prevent narcolepsy.
-But, you can try to prevent symptoms by:
+There are no guidelines to prevent this problem.

 National Sleep Foundation

-Better Sleep Council of Canada
+Better Sleep Council Canada

 Narcolepsy.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T116132/Narcolepsy.
-Updated January 4, 2016.
-Accessed September 26, 2016.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/narcolepsy.
+Accessed October 1, 2020.

-Last Updated: 6/3/2015
+Last Updated: 5/21/2021

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.